RevenueCat/docs/docs/dashboard-and-metrics/customer-history/manage-users.md

 Deleting a user with live purchases may have downstream effects on charts and reporting.
 :::

-:::info Deleting a user from RevenueCat won't cancel their subscriptions You can cancel a user's Google Play subscription before deleting them via our [API](https://docs.revenuecat.com/reference#revoke-a-google-subscription).
+:::info Deleting a user from RevenueCat won't cancel mobile subscriptions You can cancel a user's Google Play subscription before deleting them via our [API](https://docs.revenuecat.com/reference#revoke-a-google-subscription).
 It's not possible for you to cancel a user's Apple subscription; this is a limitation of the App Store.
+RevenueCat Billing (web) subscriptions are always canceled when the user is deleted.
 :::